moorepants/eme185/content/pages/syllabus.rst

 Instructor Office Hours
 -----------------------

-Jason's winter office hours are Wednesday 11-12pm and Friday 2-3 pm in Bainer 2095.
+Jason's winter office hours are Wednesday 11 am - 12 pm and Friday 2 pm - 3 pm
+in Bainer 2095.
 His spring office hours are TBA. **For Jason's office hours, book a time slot for your team at least 12 hours in advance via:** http://moorepants.youcanbook.me. [#]_ If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:00PM on weekdays and email him with a request for a meeting.